Zero-Waste Fashion: The UK Brands To Know

 The Rokit vintage shopfront

 To minimise waste within the vintage clothing industry, Rokit has also developed its own Rokit Originals Range.
-This is a collection of reworked vintage pieces, that gives a new life to old garments and creates new items to be loved over the long term, keeping old clothes out of landfill.
+This is a collection of reworked vintage pieces that give new life to old garments and creates new items to be loved over the long term, keeping old clothes out of landfill.

 Get 10% off at Rokit by using the discount code TAKE10 at the checkout.